Noteworthy features of Xapian include:

 Snowball stemmers are currently

-included for Danish, Dutch, English, Finnish, French, German, Hungarian,
+Danish, Dutch, English, Finnish, French, German, Hungarian,

 Italian, Norwegian, Portuguese, Romanian, Russian, Spanish, Swedish, and